amalcyriac/Unified-Time-Table-code.init-/README.md

 Once change is made, the data will be updated in the central database so that no clashes will occur for other batches

 **Future Plans**
-Teaher and student both need to agree to make a change Send notification to the teacher and student once a change is made The teacher can appoint the CR from the website for that course (for the timetable purpose) If students’ vote is required for a change, it can be included.
+Teacher and CR both need to agree to make a change Send notification to the teacher and students once a change is made The teacher can appoint the CR from the website for that course (for the timetable purpose) If students’ vote is required for a change, it can be included.
 Then decisions can be made based on that If a change has happened, the concerned teachers/CR can be notified because some new opportunities might arise due to the change.
 (If teacher A has made a change, all CRs of those students who have the teacher will receive notification)